AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 * **Save**: Number of times users save a form to the Forms Portal.

-In addition to these out of the box events, you can define custom events in adaptive forms using rule editor and map those events to events in Adobe Analytics.
+In addition to these out of the box events, you can define custom events in adaptive forms using rule editor and map those events to events in [!DNL Adobe Analytics].

-The following figure illustrates the actions that you need to perform before viewing reports in Adobe Analytics:
+The following figure illustrates the actions that you need to perform before viewing reports in [!DNL Adobe Analytics]:

 ![Analytics overview](assets/analytics-workflow.png)

-## 1. Configure Adobe Analytics {#Configure-adobe-analytics}
+## 1. Configure [!DNL Adobe Analytics] {#Configure-adobe-analytics}

-Before configuring Adobe Analytics, you must:
+Before configuring [!DNL Adobe Analytics], you must:

 * Have an Adobe ID to log on to [Adobe Experience Cloud](https://experience.adobe.com/#/home).
 * Create a [report suite](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/new-report-suite/t-create-a-report-suite.html).

-### Install AEM Forms and Adobe Analytics extensions {#install-extensions}
+### Install AEM Forms and [!DNL Adobe Analytics] extensions {#install-extensions}

 Perform the following steps to configure AEM Forms and [Adobe Analytics](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) extensions: